0BAB1/HOLY_CORE_COURSE/tutorial.md

 ## 10.1.b : Updating the *control* unit accordingly

 And now we need to update the branching logic and the ALU_Decoder.
-Once agin, you can use [The spreadsheet](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing) to get the signals values right.
+Once again, you can use [The spreadsheet](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing) to get the signals values right.

 ### 10.1.b : HDL Code